Unit 7: When PINNs Meet PDEs

 Run the 1-D linearised-SWE script above (it trains in seconds) and produce the two diagnostics from Figure 2 yourself:

-1. The half-time snapshot of \eta(x, t) against an FD reference — a 20-line leapfrog solver of the same system is enough (or d’Alembert: the IC splits into two half-height bumps moving at c = \sqrt{gH} \approx 9.9 m/s).
+1. The half-time snapshot of \eta(x, t) against the exact reference — d’Alembert gives two half-height bumps moving at c = \sqrt{gH} \approx 9.9 m/s (a 20-line leapfrog solver of the same system works too).
+Measure the relative L^2 error.

 2. The residual-vs-time histogram: evaluate the PDE residual on a dense grid, bin by t into 10 bins, and plot the mean per bin.